Child Custody Attorney in San Diego, CA

 Resolving Child Custody & Visitation Issues

 Child Custody is an agreement on parental rights to the child or children.
 Child custody disputes can be heart-wrenching, emotionally taxing conflicts.
 They can also cost a significant amount of money and leave everyone feeling unhappy.
 If a parent happens to lose their job or move out of state, this event can change the custody arrangement.
 In some cases, it seems as though there really are no winners.
-Child custody lawyers can help you sort out the Court’s terms and methods of making decisions.
+Child custody attorneys can help you sort out the Court’s terms and methods of making decisions.

 In an effort to help prevent ugly custody battles, the family courts in California now require that these disputes go through a mediation process before parents can proceed to court.
 During mediation, the courts mandate that divorcing parents focus solely on one critical factor: